GENERAL PRACTICE DOCTORS

-Fees for the General Practitioners on Saturdays are strictly private (i.e. will not be bulk billed).
+Fees for Face to Face General Practitioners on Saturdays are slightly higher.

-The fee is $95 for a standard consultation and $130 for a long consultation.
-Normal Medicare rebates will be available.
+The fee is $95 for a standard consultation and $140 for a long consultation.
+Normal Medicare rebates apply.

 We provide General Practice to Fitzroy North, Fitzroy, Carlton North, Carlton, Abbotsford, Clifton Hill, Collingwood, Northcote, Thornbury, Brunswick, Brunswick East, Preston and Fairfield.

 General Health Practice Services